robolectric/robolectric/README.md

 ## Install

+### Starting a new project

+If you'd like to start a new project with Robolectric you can use deckard (for either [maven](http://github.com/robolectric/deckard-maven) or [gradle](http://github.com/robolectric/deckard-gradle)).
+These project will guide you through setting up both Android and Robolectric on your machine.

+### Current project

-You can install Robolectric for your project by adding the following to your pom.xml:
+Alternatively, you can install Robolectric for your current project by adding the following to your pom.xml:

 ```xml
 <dependency>